sdegutis/90s.dev/site/public/guides/views.md

 When a complex view is needed more than once, wrap it in a function.

-When a view takes semantic data and should be customizable, make it into a composite.
+When a view should be customizable, make it into a composite.

 ## Refs